-The Biosecurity Research Institute (BRI) at Pat Roberts Hall on the Kansas State University campus is a unique biocontainment research and education facility.
+The Biosecurity Research Institute (BRI) at Pat Roberts Hall on the Kansas State University Manhattan campus is a unique biocontainment research and education facility.

 The concept for a facility dedicated to the protection of crops, livestock, food, and people from biological threats evolved from two key documents written in 1999.
-In March 1999, KSU proposed a “Homeland Defense Food Safety, Security and Emergency Preparedness Program”(pdf), and in October 1999 KSU President Jon Wefald presented testimony to the U.S. Senate’s Emerging Threats Subcommittee, describing the “Agricultural Biological Weapons Threat: Food Safety, Security and Emergency Preparedness”(pdf).
+In March 1999, K-State proposed a “Homeland Defense Food Safety, Security and Emergency Preparedness Program”(pdf), and in October 1999 K-State President Jon Wefald presented testimony to the U.S. Senate’s Emerging Threats Subcommittee, describing the “Agricultural Biological Weapons Threat: Food Safety, Security and Emergency Preparedness”(pdf).
 These documents appear to be as relevant today as they were in 1999 and are an excellent resource for those interested in protecting America's agricultural infrastructure and economy.